Domain Generalization for Crop Segmentation with Standardized Ensemble Knowledge Distillation: Methodology

-For this reason, we train the student in the standard ERM DG framework with an additional distillation loss based on the distance between the output logits of the student and the ensembled teacher.
-We leverage the recent findings by \cite{Shu_2021_ICCV} and modify the distillation loss function to exploit the channel-wise information extracted from the network.
+We train the student in the standard ERM DG framework with an additional distillation loss based on the distance between the student logits and the ensembled teacher logits.
+To improve the effectiveness of the distillation mechanism, we design a simple mechanism to prevent the student from being biased by the overconfidence of the teachers.
+Indeed, each teacher is trained on a single domain and hence can fall for spurious correlations in the training data (e.g., color bias).
+We hence propose to standardize teacher and student logits \cite{sun2024logit} before distilling as follows:

-In particular, we apply the softmax operator $\phi$ along the flattened spatial dimension instead of the channel dimension before computing the loss:
+where $\bar y$ is the mean, $\sigma(y)$ is the standard deviation of the logits, and $\tau$ is the temperature.
+The intuition behind this choice is that optimal $\tau$ could vary across domains due to the teachers being more or less confident about their predictions.
+Standardization allows for adaptive calibration of logit temperature and effective domain knowledge transfer.

-where $\hat y_i^S$ is the $i$-th element of the flattened student logit tensor $\hat y^S$, $W\cdot H$ is its spatial dimension, and $\tau$ is the temperature.
-The same operation is applied to the teacher logits $\bar y^T$.
-The distillation loss is calculated as the Kullback-Leibler Divergence (KLD) between the teacher and student logits:
+The distillation loss is calculated as the Kullback-Leibler divergence between teacher and student logits:

-where $C$ is the number of output channels and, hence, of semantic classes.
-For the specific case of binary segmentation, the formulation is simplified as the predicted mask consists of only one channel ($C=1$).